mekaron/articles/agilecontent/agilecontentcreation.md

 Often, in trying to achieve a 'ready for the world' publication, people tend to spend a lot of time on phrasing and rephrasing what they would like to say.
 Especially for the MVP, but possibly for all versions of your publication, having a good story is more effective than creating a perfect text.

-In order to create the MVP you have to stay true to the principle of 'maximizing the work not done'.
-Do the work that is necessary to make your piece valuable, but do not fall into the trap of wanting to make it perfect.

 If you do this, you will reach a complete story sooner, and the structure of your piece will not be cluttered with digressions.